 Precision Manufacturing for Complex Engineering Work

-Impac Additive 3D combines industrial 3D printing and precision CNC machining in a single facility.
+Impac Additive 3D delivers industrial additive manufacturing capabilities that combine industrial 3D printing and precision machining in a single facility.
 No vendor handoffs.
 No re-fixturing.
 No guesswork.
 Engineers and product teams move from complex CAD to validated parts faster, with consistent process control, in-house inspection, and one accountable partner from build to finished component.

 We operate seven additive technologies under one roof — each chosen for a specific engineering role.
 Whether you need a functional prototype by tomorrow or 10,000 end-use parts by next month, the right process starts with the right machine.